phyloviz/phyloDB/README.md

 ### Testing

-A prestine Neo4j instance should be running for testing.
+A pristine Neo4j instance should be running for testing.

 Unit tests (also in the [CI workflow](https://github.com/phyloviz/phyloDB/blob/master/.github/workflows/test.yml)):